It's time to pop the champagne bottle and celebrate, right?

 If done right, client onboarding will ensure that clients achieve their desired goal, which, in turn, makes them stick around.

-The four challenges of onboarding inbound marketing clients
+What are the four challenges of onboarding inbound marketing clients?

 Have you ever bought a product with a lot of enthusiasm only to quit midway through because it was just too difficult to use?

 That’s how a lot of clients see inbound marketing as well.
-Many come from a world where the idea of not buying up ad space is completely unheard of.
+Many come from a world where the idea of not buying up ad space and not getting immediate results is absurd.

 Here’s an example: